Criminal Justice and Criminology BA (Hons)

 Course Overview - Criminal Justice and Criminology BA (Hons)

-Drawing on the world-leading research of the Centre for Criminal Justice Studies at Leeds, this programme will enable you to develop an advanced, critical understanding of crime and criminal justice in contemporary society.
+Drawing on the world-leading research of the Centre for Criminal Justice Studies at Leeds, this programme gives you an advanced, critical understanding of crime and criminal justice today.

 Course Information